33 Types of Ants in South Carolina

 They are often mistaken for a type of leafhopper.
 This is because they have a flattened body resembling a leaf and antennae resembling a leaf’s veins.

 Furthermore, the myrmecina americanas are small ants ranging from 2-3mm long to 1-2mm wide.
-They have an orange head with black mandibles and legs that may be either yellow or red.
+They have an orange head with black mandibles and legs that may be yellow or red.

 16. Little Black Ant